alanesq/CameraWifiMotion/README.md

                                        for smaller pre capture images add 100 to x.
-                                /stream - Shows a live video stream Thanks to Uwe Gerlach for sending me the code showing how to do this
+                                /stream - Shows a live video stream Thanks to Uwe Gerlach for sending me the code showing how to do this /jpg - display the greyscale image the motion detecting is using

 -----------------